-Patio Shade Structure
+Patio Shade Structures

-patio shade structure for al fresco living
+patio shade structures for al fresco living

 One of the most memorable meals of my life was enjoyed with our friends George and Johanne, creators of the Providence, Rhode Island, restaurant Al Forno, at their home in Provence, France.
 George, sadly no longer with us, was a great designer and craftsman–in wood, stone, and food–and he’d created an outdoor dining courtyard that was a master work of simplicity.
 A wood-fired grill of stacked stones stood in a pea stone patio; alongside was a big wooden table, much like our Farmhouse Table, surrounded by salvaged chairs.
 All this was framed and enclosed by olive trees and an overhead trellis of grape vines.
 We sat in the warm evening Provençal air scented with olives, rosemary, and lavender, gazing out across the vineyards and foothills leading up to Mont Ventoux.
 The meal was simple, yet exquisite, made all the more so by the excellent company and the elemental naturalness of everything surrounding us.

 Our Dining Pavilion reminds me of that evening.
 Unfortunately we’re not able to include the Provençal air or views of Mount Ventoux in this kit, but I guarantee you’ll feel the “elemental naturalness” transmitted through the big timbers that compose the frame.
 Think back to the great meals you’ve had.
 I bet they were all enjoyed with friends and family, and many were outdoors in a place where you felt at ease and most like yourself.
 This covered patio shade structure will become that place in your home.